-A TOOLKIT FOR REDESIGNING ADVISING AND STUDENT SERVICES TO EFFECTIVELY SUPPORT EVERY STUDENT

-HOLISTIC STUDENT SUPPORTS REDESIGN

-A TOOLKIT FOR REDESIGNING ADVISING AND STUDENT SERVICES TO EFFECTIVELY SUPPORT EVERY STUDENT

-VERSION 3.0

-Acknowledgements
+Tribal College and University Holistic Student Support Redesign

+A toolkit for redesigning advising and student services to effectively support every student

+Tribal College and University Holistic Student Support Redesign

+A toolkit for redesigning advising and student services to effectively support every student

+Acknowledgments

-This toolkit was developed and written by Achieving the Dream staff and coaches with editorial assistance from Communication Works.
-We are grateful to the partner organizations we have been working with over the past few years on the two key learning initiatives that have informed the development of holistic student supports and this toolkit: Integrated Planning and Advising for Student Success (iPASS) and the Working Student Success Network (WSSN).
-Partners include The Ada Center, CCRC, CLASP, EDUCAUSE, Evelyn K. Davis Center for Working Families, Integrated Works, MDC, MDRC, Phase Two Advisory, rpkGROUP, and Tyton Partners.
-Finally, and most importantly, we extend our full gratitude to the administrators, staff, and faculty at the institutions and state offices we have been working and learning with through the iPASS and WSSN learning initiatives and beyond, particularly those institutions featured in this toolkit.
+This toolkit was developed and written by Achieving the Dream staff and coaches.
+We are grateful to the partner organizations we have been working with over the past few years on the key learning initiative that informed the development of Tribal College and University holistic student supports and this adapted toolkit.
+Partners include American Indian College Fund and American Indian Higher Education Consortium.
+Support for the development and production of this new resource is provided by Margaret A. Cargill Philanthropies.

+Finally, and most importantly, we extend our full gratitude to the administrators, staff, and faculty at the Tribal Colleges and Universities we have been working and learning with through the Serving Native American Students with Holistic Student Supports initiative and beyond.
 The energy and dedication they devote to their student support redesign work and their openness to sharing their experiences with the field are exemplary.